Obluchatel/TLS_port_scanner/README.md

 # TLS Port Scanner

-This is a simple Python script that allows you to scan TLS-enabled ports on a target host.
+This is a simple Python script that allows you to scan TLS-enabled ports on a target local or remote host if more sophisticated tools are not available.
 The script uses the `socket` and `ssl` libraries to establish TLS connections and retrieve information about the server's SSL/TLS capabilities and certificate.

 ## Prerequisites